MarvellinusVincent/C200/README.md

-# C200
+# CSCI-C 200
-Introduction to Computers and Programming
+Introduction to Computers and Programming at IU